radar/by_star/README.markdown

 ## By Year (`by_year`)

+To find records from the current year, simply call the method without any arguments:

+    Post.by_year

 To find records based on a year you can pass it a two or four digit number:

     Post.by_year(09)